Table of contents

 Promoting your referral program

 With your employee referral program designed, it’s time to promote it to your staff.
 You need to make everyone aware and highlight the benefits of the program as swiftly and effectively as you can.
-One idea would be to screen share an example referral during your next company-wide town hall or showcasing successful stories to motivate employees to submit a referral as well.
+One idea would be to screen share an example referral during your next company-wide town hall or showcase successful stories to motivate employees to submit a referral as well.

 Recognizing participation